Dairy and Iron: Can You Take Them Together?

 Why is this important?

-Menstruating women, pregnant women, infants, vegetarians, endurance athletes, and people with GI conditions are most likely to need iron supplements — and most affected by reduced absorption.
+Menstruating and pregnant women, infants, vegetarians, endurance athletes, and people with gastrointestinal conditions often need iron supplements and have high physiological need, where sensible timing gives a repletion course its best chance.

 What should you do?